ishan-monie/automated-citation-extractor/README.md

 # Citation Extraction Pipeline (Multilingual Humanities Texts)

-This repository contains a full NLP pipeline for extracting and reconstructing inline citations from scanned, multilingual academic texts.
-The system is designed for structurally inconsistent sources like Assyriological publications in English and French.
+This repository implements a full NLP pipeline for extracting and reconstructing inline citations from scanned, multilingual academic texts.
+The system is designed to handle structurally inconsistent sources like Assyriological publications in English and French.

 ---

-## 📁 Project Structure
+## Project Structure

 ```
 .